Skip to main content

 Italy CPS and CPC https://useragreement.ebay.it/usragmt/agreement/PROMOTED_LISTINGS_USER_AGREEMENT

-Spain CPS https://useragreement.ebay.es/usragmt/agreement/PROMOTED_LISTINGS_USER_AGREEMENT
+Spain CPS and CPC https://useragreement.ebay.es/usragmt/agreement/PROMOTED_LISTINGS_USER_AGREEMENT

 United Kingdom CPS and CPC https://useragreement.ebay.co.uk/usragmt/agreement/PROMOTED_LISTINGS_USER_AGREEMENT